marwinlopezjrxD/laravel-project/README.md

 ## Credits: https://www.youtube.com/@WebTechKnowledge

-## Very little is needed to make a happy life. - Marcus Aurelius
+## The best way to take care of the future is to take care of the present moment. - Thich Nhat Hanh

 woof woof......